Chilean silver rush: Aftermath

-By 1855, Copiapó was already in decline.
+It has been noted that by 1855 Copiapó had already signs of decline.
+A 1869 prize for the finding of a new silver deposit issued by Copiapó's mining guild, Junta Minera, had no winners.
+In a mining congress held in Copiapó in 1874 the following proposals to address the decline were heard; the creation of a mining bank, petition for lowered fees for rail transport, the elaboration of report on the state of the mining industry aimed to attract foreign investment and the creation of mineral collection to present at the Chilean International Exhibition of 1875.

 At the end of the silver rush, rich miners had diversified their assets into banking, agriculture, trade and commerce all over Chile.
 An example of this is silver mining magnate Matías Cousiño who initiated coal mining operations in Lota in 1852 rapidly transforming the town, from being a sparsely populated frontier zone in the mid-19th century, into a large industrial hub.
+Copper mining also benefited from the rush as it benefited from the ports and railways infrastructure built for silver mining.

-In 1870, 1570 miners worked in the Chañarcillo mines; however, the mines were exhausted by 1874, and mining largely ended in 1888 after the mines were accidentally flooded.
+In 1870, 1,570 miners worked in the Chañarcillo mines; however, the mines were exhausted by 1874, and mining largely ended in 1888 after the mines were accidentally flooded.
 Despite this, Chañarcillo was the most productive mining district in 19th century Chile.

 A last major discovery of silver occurred 1870 in Caracoles in Bolivian territory adjacent to Chile.
 Apart from being discovered by Chileans, the ore was also extracted with Chilean capital and miners.
+A copper mining boom that took of in Chile while the silver rush was ongoing lasted until the mid-1870s but by 1883, when the National Mining Society was established, mining of gold, silver and copper were in decline.